SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 During the long haze season in 2015 Singapore was exposed to almost unprecedented air pollution, affecting the daily sporting lifestyle of many residents.

 This long lasting and unusually intensive smoke haze season in 2015 – which was intensified by the El Nino weather pattern – restricted local businesses, residents and large numbers of tourists in their activities.
-For as long as nearly 3 months sports enthusiasts, too, were constrained in their regular outdoor activities; as mentioned above, several running events had to be postponed or cancelled altogether.
+For as long as nearly 3 months sporting lifestyle enthusiasts, too, were constrained in their regular outdoor activities; as mentioned above, several local running events had to be postponed or cancelled altogether.

 And still, it is almost certain that the reoccurring episodes of poor air quality in 2015 will have no potential long-term implications on the Singapore city brand.
 For unknown reasons, the international media coverage of this environment and health story of the year was, by all means, puzzlingly scant.
 Despite having greatly affected the South-East Asia region for more than two months, various media outlets had failed to give this unrestrained man-made deforestation the volume of reports it undoubtedly deserved – hundreds of megatons of extra CO2 emissions were released into the atmosphere during that period.
 This is all the more surprising, as many international journalists reporting on Asia are based in Singapore, which serves as the key gateway to Southeast Asia.